ebiggerr/ebiggerr/README.md

 - 👋 Hi, I’m @ebiggerr

-I’m a final year student majoring in Computer Science (Software Development).
+Final year student, major in Computer Science.
+Mainly code in Java and now is learning C#.

-- 👀 My Goals
+- 🥇 My Goals
+  - Learn new languages like C++, Go and Rust.
+  - Write an open-source library.
+  - Make contribution to open-source.
-  - OCPJP certification
+  - OCPJP certification.
+  - Become a solution architect.

-- 👀 I’m interested in ...
+- 🥰 I’m interested in ...

-Backend development and Data Science.
+Backend development, kernel/driver/firmware programming and Data Science.

-- 🌱 I’m currently learning ...
+- 🔖 I’m currently learning ...

-Spring framework, Data Science and things that related to backend development ( networking, server, protocol and etc )
+Spring framework, ASP.NET Core, Data Science and things that related to backend development ( networking, server, protocol and etc )

 - 📫 How to reach me ...